jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-The only change is to remove the dependency on the mathjaxr package, so that the package can be built for the Debian/GNU Linux distribution.
+This version includes miscellaneous bug fixes, error-handling, and corrections to the documentation.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

-* local Windows 10 Pro, R 4.0.2
+* local Windows 10 Pro, R 4.0.3
-* local Windows 10 Education, R 4.0.2
-* ubuntu 16.04.6 LTS (on travis-ci), R-release, R-devel
+* ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
+* macOS-latest (on Github), R release
+* windows-latest (on Github), R release
 * win-builder (devel, release, oldrelease)
 * r-hub:
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit